 As guests enter, they will find themselves in a recreation of 1980s First Landing, bearing both fresh wounds and scars from a century of pollution and crime.
 Far from alone, the guests will encounter the inhabitants of the city, from the intrepid Detective Right to the murderous Antonio Corazon, and other mysterious characters.
 Guests will be able to freely explore various locations of First Landing, ranging from the murky local police department to the smoky Club Ciego, a haven for the just and unjust alike.
 Immerse yourself in this city of another world, and follow in the literal footsteps of any character you wish.
 If you are lucky, they may have words with you as well.

-We plan to stage this immersive theatre event in the historic Doheny Memorial Library of the University of Southern California in Los Angeles.
+We plan to stage this immersive theatre event on the historic campus of the University of Southern California in Los Angeles.
 This will be an InterArts event, combining art forms from numerous disciplines: visual art, music, dance, theatre, film and design.
 We plan to bring together students from all of the visual and performing arts departments at USC to collaborate on this genre-bending interactive experience.

-Taking place in mid to late Spring of 2019, this event will take months to prepare and rehearse.
-We plan to hold the event in 5 different spaces in the Doheny Library, using the building’s beautiful and thought-provoking spaces to augment the production.
+Taking place in the fall of 2019, this event will take months to prepare and rehearse.
 We plan to have set designers and artists from the Roski School, dancers from Kaufman playing the lead parts, and filmmakers from the Cinema School not only creating installations in the set, but also filming the experience.
 We have already contracted a Thornton DMA composer to create the innovative, ambient electronic score that will bind production together, and inquiries for assistance and counsel from the various USC schools are already underway.

 This production has the potential not only the bring together artists from all over USC and the Los Angeles area to create and perform in ab interdisciplinary, immersive arts piece, but also to start a movement to create productions in which audiences can find their own unique way to interact with the art and artists.